tldr-pages/tldr/contributing-guides/style-guide.md

   In other cases quote arguments just when documentation mandates quotes explicitly or you exactly know they are required and the documentation just missing information about this.
 - Use double quotes for placeholders where variable or another substitution occures.
-  In other cases prefer single quotes.
+  In other cases use single quotes.

 > :bulb: Many shells have [word splitting][word_splitting] enabled by default so unquoted arguments may be splitted to several ones.
 But the main goal of Tl;Dr pages is to provide easy to read and simple in use pages but